omerediparas/LIRA-Labwork/README.md

-# LIRA-Labwo-rk
+## LIRA Lab Work
-This is the collection of my personal work in Learning for Intelligent Robotic Agents (LIRA) lab
+This repository contains my personal work conducted at the Learning for Intelligent Robotic Agents (LIRA) Lab.
+The projects and experiments documented here focus on machine learning, computer vision, and robotics applications in intelligent agents.